ca16/ValidAnagrams/README.md

 1. The program asks you to enter the word or words you want to find anagrams of (or quit).

-1. Assuming you don't want to quit just yet, input one or more words, seperating them by spaces, e.g.
+1. Assuming you don't want to quit just yet, input one or more words, separating them by spaces, e.g.

   three stab jump